 Therefore, in order to decide the winner, long or short content form, first we should ask ourselves what our goal is and only afterwards decide.
 Yet, we’ve made this decision a bit easier for you as we’ve conducted a very in-depth study on approximately 300k pieces of content, randomly chosen, that rank on Google on positions 1 to 10.
 We’ve used the Pearson correlation coefficient to take the best out of the aggregated data.

 We wouldn’t want to bore you with technical details of the research, yet, please allow us to motivate this current research.
 Except the fact that we always want to keep our readers up to date with the latest findings in the digital marketing area, documented and written by ourselves, we found this study really necessary.
-There aren’t recent studies (or at least we didn’t find any) on this matter and in a digital marketing world where “content” is a term so widely circulated we felt the need of a in-dept study that could reveal what type of content is helpful and why.
-There are some interesting studies on this matter, yet they are from three or four years ago.
+There aren’t recent studies (or at least we didn’t find any) on this matter and in a digital marketing world where “content” is a term so widely circulated we felt the need of a in-depth study that could reveal what type of content is helpful and why.
+There are some interesting studies on this matter, yet they are from almost two years ago.

 The results of this study will definitely help you figure out what type of content strategy would work for you and why.
 Without further introduction, I’ll let you grab a big cup of coffee and a notepad as you might want to note things down.